 These policies are the ones that you normally see advertised on TV by celebrities or AARP and they tend to be expensive for the amount of coverage you receive because “no health questions are asked.”

-Graded Benefit Whole Life Insurance – Those with very serious health issues such as type I diabetes, cancer, or heart disease, may qualify for up to $25,000 in death benefits.
-Although there is a two year waiting period for beneficiaries to receive the full death benefit.
+Graded Benefit Whole Life Insurance – Similar to guaranteed issue insurance, these policies are for applicants serious health issues such as type I diabetes, cancer, or heart disease.
+Graded benefit policies offer up to $25,000 in death benefits, but there is a two year waiting period before the policy offers a full death benefit.